 I hit the road solo for almost 2 hours to go travel to New Jersey‘s tallest waterfall called the Buttermilk Falls, located up north in Layton, NJ.
 These waterfalls are part of the Delaware Water Gap Recreation Area and this waterfall area is perfect for hiking trails and bird-watching.
 Visiting these falls don’t require a hike though.

 Getting to the waterfall is quite a challenge though but in a way it IS worth it, just take precaution.
-Once you drive through uphill around a mountain through curvy, winding roads within forests and see very few houses within these areas, you would have to find Struble Road and take a left there.
+Once you drive uphill around a mountain through curvy, winding roads within forests and see very few houses within these areas, you would have to find Struble Road and take a left there.
 Upon entering this road, you will go through Dimon Road, as you approach closer to your destination.

-The dirt road will then get very rocky and feel a lot more tighter, you will pass through beautiful views of hills and nature but it gets hidden by many trees as you drive up more.
+The dirt road will then get very rocky and feel a lot tighter, you will pass through beautiful views of hills and nature but it gets hidden by many trees as you drive up more.
 This road also consists of many potholes, mostly deep and huge enough to really pop tires.
-The car I drove was not an SUV and pick up truck like I saw most people have taken with them to see the falls, so I took the risk to drive SLOWLY over these gigantic potholes and turn my car to the direction that would not hit the pot holes directly and take precaution if a car was coming the opposite side since this road is not marked by a dividing line.
+The car I drove was not an SUV and pick up truck like I saw most people have taken with them to see the falls, so I took the risk to drive SLOWLY over these gigantic potholes and turn my car in the direction that would not hit the potholes directly and take precaution if a car was coming to the opposite side since this road is not marked by a dividing line.
 I would have been screwed if any of my tires did get affected by those scary potholes.